Conversations on Teaching

 Conversations on Teaching focus on emergent teaching and learning issues in an informal, discussion-based format.
 These sessions provide members of the Vanderbilt teaching community a chance to share their teaching experiences and learn from each other.

-Date: Tuesday, November 7th
+Date: Wednesday, October 7th

 Location: Registrants will receive a Zoom link / invitation 24 hours prior to the event.

 Testing Strategies in Hybrid and Online Classes

 The move to hybrid and online teaching this year has prompted a shift in how we think about many aspects of our teaching.
 One area that can be particularly challenging is assessment, particularly in courses that rely on exams.
 In this Conversation on Teaching, four faculty will share the approaches they and their colleagues are using to test students in a fair and equitable way this fall, using these observations to kick off a larger conversation.
 Join us to share your experiences and to learn from other instructors about the successes, challenges, and opportunities of testing in our online and hybrid classes this fall.

 Panelists are Amanda Lowery, Biomedical Engineering; John Rafter, Mathematics; Elisabeth Sandberg, Psychology; Tara Todd, Chemistry